 Plastic forks, plastic takeaway boxes, single-use plastic straws… it’s all gotta go.
 No longer can we turn a blind eye to the damage that single-use plastics do to the environment.
 On the other hand, paper is far more sustainable for your business and readily recyclable.
-Try swapping out plastic forks for wooden alternatives and plastic straws for paper straws from Sipping Green Ltd. The planet will thank you.
+Try swapping out plastic forks for wooden alternatives and plastic straws for paper straws.
+The planet will thank you.

 Serve more plants and less of everything else